 - Don’t dress inappropriate.
 An interview and your first day on the job are a company’s first impressions of you, so you want to look your best.
 Eventually, you’ll get the feel of the office and can adapt your work ensemble accordingly.
 Try to steer clear of clothing that is too casual or inappropriate for an office setting.

 - Do decide upon at least three references you can use for an application.
 Most companies require professional and personal references.
-This is in order to learn from others about your work ethic and attitude.
+This helps the prospective employer learn from others about your work ethic and attitude.

 - Don’t avoid using social media.
 Many companies will look at your Facebook, Twitter, or LinkedIn accounts after you apply to verify your resume.
 It’s a good idea to have a presence on these outlets.
 They are also great ways to network.

 - Do watch what you post on social media.
-While it’s so important to keep a presence, companies could scroll through posts from years ago and may not hire you (or could fire you) if they see something they don’t like.
-You should definitely be mindful before posting or keep your profile private.
+While it’s important to maintain a presence, companies could scroll through posts from years ago and may not hire you (or could fire you) if they see something innapropriate.
+Be mindful before posting, or keep your profile private.

 - Don’t burn bridges at your current job.
-It’s fun to have a great quitting story but, you never know when you’ll need a letter of recommendation or reference from a previous employer.
-Keep it civil if you are planning on leaving your company.
+It’s fun to have a great quitting story, but you never know when you’ll need a letter of recommendation or reference from a previous employer.
+Keep your interactions civil when you plan to leave your company.

 Cover Letters and Resumes

-A resume is a written account that presents evidence to employers of your educational, professional, and personal experiences and qualifications.
+A resume is a written account that presents evidence to employers of your educational, professional experience and qualifications.
 This should support your career objective and show that you are qualified with the skills and knowledge to perform the job.
 Before beginning your resume, develop a working list of your education, experiences, skills, abilities, honors, awards, and activities.